HenryJBorthwick/deep-learning-mnist-numpy/notes.md

         - if perceptron shouldn't have won, then demote
         - if perceptron didn't win or shouldn't have won, then do nothing
           - i.e their scores are lower than the correct perceptron score
       - if perceptron did win, and should have won, do nothing

+### step 3: Fix their mistakes (back propagation)
+- each perceptron calculates, if wrong, how wrong its weights were, and adjusts
+- its adjust = (tweak = how wrong perceptron was (+1 or -1)) * (pixel value)
+- bias also tweaked based off how wrong perceptron was (+1 or -1)